sweetboymusik/final-sprint-java-elliott-butt/README.md

 3. Seller
 <!-- -->

-These classes all inherit from the base **User** clase.
-The **User** class as five fields: ID, username, password (stored as a hashed password in the databse using BCrypt), email, and role.
+These classes all inherit from the base **User** class.
+The **User** class as five fields: ID, username, password (stored as a hashed password in the database using BCrypt), email, and role.

 Only the **Seller** class has additional fields, based on their 'seller information'.
 Seller information is stored in a seperate table in the database.
 These additional fields are: sellerId, storeName, storeDescription, contactNumber, storeEmail, url, and address.